 Located within the Wilder Forest in May Township, Big River Farms, the surrounding forest, and adjacent land are part of the largest tract of undeveloped land in Washington County and have been identified by Washington County and the Carnelian-Marine-St. Croix Watershed District as a high priority for habitat and water quality protection.
 The farm has been in operation since 2005 and provides farmers with mentorship and guidance in managing their own 1/8 to 6-acre plots of certified organic land.

 To learn more about available programs for farmers or request a free site visit in Washington County, sign-up online at www.mnwcd.org.
-There are also two upcoming workshops for large and small-scale farmers.
+There are also three upcoming workshops for local farmers:

 Soil Health Field Day at Maple Grove Farm: Friday, Aug.
 26, 9am-noon at 10815 555th Street, Rush City.
 Farmer Jon Stevens is hosting a field day at his Maple Grove Farm near Rush City.
 Come learn about his journey in Switching from conventional farming to focusing on sustainability with the use of soil health practices, including bringing cattle back to the farm.
 Participants will have a tour of the fields, see a soil infiltration test, and discuss the viability and economics of soil health.
 Lunch and refreshments provided.
 For questions, call Jon at 651-261-9438.